 Information means any fact, relationship, insight, estimate, or expert judgment that narrows the range of uncertainty surrounding key decision variables or has the potential to substantially influence or alter resource planning decisions.

-Integrated resource plan (IRP) means the document submitted as the IRP filing in accordance with section 393.1900, which addresses the requirements outlined in section 393.1900 and this chapter.
+Integrated resource plan (IRP) means the document in accordance with section 393.1900.2, .3, which addresses the requirements outlined in section 393.1900 and this chapter.

-Integrated resource plan (IRP) filing means the IRP submitted to the commission in accordance with section 393.1900, RSMo.

 Large load means an electric utility’s qualifying threshold amount of annual peak demand as defined in its commission approved tariffs in accordance with section 393.130, RSMo.

 Large load metrics means the following metrics that together describe whether, when, and to what level large load projects materialize and use electricity over time:

-Project realization means the rate at which large load projects included in the load forecast are placed in service.
+Project realization means the schedule of dates upon which large load projects included in the load forecast are placed into permanent service.

-Energization date means the schedule for when a large load will be placed into commercial operation, including anticipated delays.
+Permanent service date means the date when a large load will be placed into commercial operation, including anticipated delays.

+Load ramping means the monthly or annual forecast of demand during the period between the date permanent service is supplied to the project and reaching full forecast peak load.

-Load realization means the forecast peak load once new large load projects fully ramp from energization to maximum operation and may be expressed as a percentage of requested or contract peak load.
+Load realization means the peak load once new large load projects have fully ramped from the permanent service date to maximum operation and may be expressed as a percentage of requested or contract peak load.

-Load ramping means the monthly or annual forecast of demand during the period between initial project energization and reaching full forecast peak load.

-Load factor means the actual energy use as a proportion of peak demand.
+Load factor means the actual energy use as a proportion of potential energy used based on continuous energy demand at the customer's peak demand.

-Load shape means providing more detailed energy use information such as a monthly and/or hourly schedule.
+Load shape means detailed energy use information such as a monthly and/or hourly schedule.

-Legal mandates means applicable state and federal executive orders, legislation, court decisions, and applicable state and federal administrative agency orders, rules, and regulations affecting electric utility cost recovery mechanisms, loads, resources, or resource plans.
+Legal mandates means applicable state and federal executive orders, legislation, court decisions, and applicable state and federal administrative agency orders, rules, and regulations affecting electric utility, loads, resources, or resource plans.

 Limited inquiry means a certificate of convenience and necessity proceeding where